atrocore/atropim/docs/en/faq/costs.md

 ## Are there any cost advantages?

-We, TreoLabs GmbH, have three of our own development offices in the Ukraine - in Kyiv, Lviv and Zhitomir, which gives us an additional competitive advantage and allows us to offer our services to our customers more cheaply without sacrificing quality, because we pay attention to the code quality.
+We have our own development office in the Ukraine, which gives us an additional competitive advantage and allows us to offer our services to our customers more cheaply without sacrificing quality, because we pay attention to the code quality.